RinCloud/TrickCatcher/README.md

 # Introduction
 This is the replication package of the paper *LLM-Powered Test Case Generation for Detecting Bugs in Plausible Programs*.
+This work has been published in the Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL2025).

 Here we introduce the file structure of this repo:
 - **/Datasets/**: Basic data of the two dataset TrickyBugs and EvalPlus.